-Enter a new password in the appropriate fields and click OK.
+Enter your new password in the appropriate fields and click 'OK'.

-5.12 Downloading Repository Project to local Project
+6.12 Download Repository Project to local Project Option

-Downloading a complete copy of your project from the repository allows you to work disconnected from the repository.
-This is useful if working on site with your customer or at home where you do not have network access.
+Use this option to download a complete copy of your Project from the Repository.
+This allows you to work disconnected from the repository offline and is useful if working on site with your customer or at home where you do not have network access.

-Note: Optimal Trace tracks that a project was downloaded from a repository project.
-When returning the project to the server by uploading it, Optimal Trace will automatically launch the project merge screen.
+Note: The downloaded project is aware that it originated from a repository project.
+This way when you return it to the server & use the upload project option, Optimal Trace will automatically launch the project merge screen.
+See next section for more.